 Over the centuries the ingredients have varied, in Ming times bamboo was used extensively.
 The bamboo was chopped up; pounded and then mixed with lime to break it down into fibers.
 After boiling for a day the pulp is laid out on mesh frames where it can then be pressed and dried.

-The legendary inventor of paper is Cai Lun ➚ 蔡伦 (50-121CE) who is reputed to have watched the behavior of wasps making their nests from paper.
+The legendary inventor of paper is Cai Lun ➚ 蔡伦 (50-121CE) who is reputed to have watched the behavior of wasps making their nests from wood and bark.
 There is a tale that he despaired of making a living from his invention, so he feigned death, he instructed his mourners to burn his stack of paper.
 He then miraculously came back to life, and the paper became immediately associated with immortality and then became a popular product to burn at funerals up to the present day.

 The Chinese character for paper is 纸 zhǐ, it has the radical for silk which is combined with the symbol of a 'water plant' on its side giving an impression of something being flattened.